w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation-full.md

 # Future direction: soil moisture profiling

-Continual learning to overcome the limitations of the simulation
+*Continual learning* to overcome the limitations of the simulation

 - Adapting the model after its deployment
 - Use the data that is coming into the production environment and retrain the model-based
 - Fit to unforeseen field conditions

-Improving the recommendation
+*Improving the recommendation*

 - Sometimes the soil does not behave as expected

-Homogeneous water recommendation; however, we need to handle:
+*Homogeneous water recommendation*; however, we need to handle:

 - The "water needs" of the plant
 - The phenological growth stages